 The subject line can make or break your real estate agent recruiting ads.
 Real estate agents get tons of emails every day.
 They have very little time to sift through every single one of them.
 Therefore, you need a subject line that will catch their attention.
 Make them feel as if they need to read it.
 Pique someone’s curiosity with a creative subject line, or focus on utility and right off the bat state why they should join your brokerage.
 Remember, you are very limited in characters though, so make every one of them count.

 Ask Them To Have A Personal Conversation With You

 Making the ask to talk in person or over the phone is an essential component of any recruiting email.
 You are much more likely to actually recruit a person if you are able to have an in-person conversation with them.
 They will be able to get a sense of you, your business, your brokerage’s culture, and more.
 Thus allowing them to get a much better idea of your brokerage, and how joining it could benefit them, than a concise email can provide.

 Stay Up To Date On Technological Advancements

 It is not necessary for your agents to have access to every new platform or piece of technology that is created for the industry.
 However, you don’t want your brokerage to operate on archaic technology.
 This will only frustrate your agents, clients, and any potential agent who is considering joining your brokerage.

 Archaic Technology Will Send Millennial Agents Running For The Hills

 Along with any other experienced or successful agents.
-Most of the technology that has been created for the real estate industry makes doing the job of a real estate agent much more efficient.
+Most of the technology that has been created for the real estate industry makes doing the job of a real estate agent much more efficient and it is a great tool for how to recruit real estate agents.
 Give your agents access to a decent variety of this technology.
 It will only allow them to be better agents, generating more revenue for themselves and your brokerage.

 Technology Can Be Used As An Incentive For Agents To Join